 Day 5 In the morning we will explore another grassland looking for any species we may have missed.
 In the afternoon we will visit Lake Hattie Reservoir, where we will look for breeding White-faced Ibis, Snowy Egret, Blue-winged, Cinnamon and Green-winged Teal, American Wigeon, Redhead, Wilson's Phalarope and Caspian Tern.

 Day 6 As well as many species seen previously, we may see Dusky and Olive-sided Flycatchers, Mountain Chickadee, Red-breasted and White-breasted Nuthatches and Pine Siskin as we head west into the Rocky Mountains again, this time into the Snowy Range.
-At Lewis Lake we will once more be at around 10,000 feet.
+At Lewis Lake we will once more be at around 3000 metres.
 In the afternoon we will continue west to Rock Springs for a one-night stay.